 This can be devastating for you or your family members, leaving you with a lifelong disability.
 It is not always possible to increase the survival rate even if the cancer is screened or diagnosed early but delayed diagnosis due to negligence can often lead to physical, emotional, and economic damages to the patient.

 In these cases, it is very important to keep all medical records with you along with all the pathology lab reports in order to file a claim for cancer misdiagnosis or delayed diagnosis.

 If there is any evidence that a person’s suffering was preventable or unnecessary, a lawsuit can hold the doctor accountable for the injury they caused the patient.

 Lawsuits for misdiagnosis or delayed diagnosis are challenging because it is hard to provide evidence that error in diagnosis occurred and that the error was a deviation from standard medical practice.

 Many medical misdiagnosis lawsuits are lost because the plaintiff did not suffer severe injuries as a result of the misdiagnosis, often because the correct diagnosis was made shortly after.

-One of the most important points to consider is: would another doctor of similar skills and under similar circumstances be able to correctly diagnose the patient and prevent unnecessary suffering.
+One of the most important points to consider is whether another doctor of similar skills and under similar circumstances would be able to correctly diagnose the patient and prevent unnecessary suffering.
 Medical malpractice cases are complex, so it is essential to consult a lawyer to advise you on your legal rights.